mikeroyal/Physics-Guide/README.md

 5. [Types of friction](https://github.com/mikeroyal/Physics-Guide#Types-of-friction)

-    - Difference between centre of mass and centre of gravity
+    - Difference between center of mass and center of gravity
-    - Difference between conservative and non conservative forces
+    - Difference between conservative and non-conservative forces
     - Difference between centripetal and centrifugal force
     - Difference between force and pressure